 After you’ve determined the source of your poor bounce rate, there are many things you can do to change it for the better.
 Remember, when it comes to your site’s bounce rate, achieving a lower percentage is an improvement.
 Here are some best practices for improving your bounce rate:

 Take advantage of the feature that allows users to open links in a new tab or window.
 That way, when they’re signing up for your email list or reading a related blog post, they aren’t getting sucked into the vortex of content and can easily find their way back out.
+Also, using a good mass email provider to send out your emails is a good choice to ensure maximum deliverability.

 Nothing drives people away from your site quicker than annoying pop-ups.
 While the all-encompassing email subscription pop-up that dominates the page can be effective for getting conversions, it also encourages most people to click the back button to escape.
 This is especially true when using a pop-up system that isn’t optimized for mobile, as clicking back to the SERP is usually the only way to close the screen.